margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

-**Word Associations:** hight, fall, force, strength, sacrifice, royalty, energy, drive, control, current
+**Word Associations:** height, fall, force, strength, sacrifice, royalty, energy, drive, control, current

 ## Resolution ##
 The resolution to shift a thought, and change a habit.